Sum numbers in an array with JavaScript

 // sum = 192

-This option is terrible because it relies on knowing how many numbers are in the array.
+This option is terrible because it requires knowing how many numbers are in the array.
 If a number is added to the array, the sum would be wrong.

 Historically, summations in JavaScript have been done with a for-loop: